AyenGee/Dev-Soc-AI-Hackathon/README.md

 # Dev-Soc-AI-Hackathon
 Using AI to solve problems, not just a Chat Box

-George Ayensu AI Hackathon Idea AI Solution for Start-Up to Major Factory Operations and Trade Management
+AI Hackathon Idea AI Solution for Start-Up to Major Factory Operations and Trade Management
  Problem: Inefficient Operations, Inventory, and Trade Management in Start-Up Factories